 Posada’s “Catrina” image was used in a rare broadside, titled Han Salido por Fin, Las Calaveras.

 The title translates as “They have finally left,” but it could also punningly mean “They have gone out for the last time.”
-This broadside is priced five cents and was probably issued after the death of Antonio Vanegas Arroyo in 1917, though we do not know how soon after his death.
+This broadside is priced five cents and was issued after the death of Antonio Vanegas Arroyo in 1917, though we do not know how soon after his death.

 Another Posada broadside in the Library of Congress uses the word cucaracha.
 Literally, it means “cockroach,” though it is a slang term used for a soldadera, a woman who accompanied soldiers in the Mexican Revolution (the Library translates cucaracha as “camp follower”).
 Josephine Van Houten discusses the implications of the song “La Cucaracha” in the context of the Mexican Revolution.